 Hairy Bikers Dundee Cake Recipe

-• Store at room temperature: Dundee cake stores exceptionally well.
-Wrap the completely cooled cake in a layer of baking parchment and then a layer of foil, or place it in an airtight container.
-It will keep in a cool, dark place for several weeks, and the flavors will continue to develop and mature over time.
+Dundee cake stores brilliantly.
+Wrap the cooled cake in baking parchment and then foil, or place it in an airtight tin.
+It will keep in a cool, dark place for up to three weeks, and the flavour actually improves over the first few days.

 • Calories: 530 kcal